nightwatchjs/nightwatch-docs/guide/third-party-runners/cucumberjs-nightwatch-integration.md

 When using the integrated Cucumber test runner, you need to use the Cucumber [formatters](https://github.com/cucumber/cucumber-js/blob/main/docs/formatters.md) for generating output.

 <div class="alert alert-warning">
-Nightwatch reporters (like JUnit XML reports or the [global custom reporter](https://v2.nightwatchjs.org/guide/extending-nightwatch/custom-reporter.html)) are not available.
+Nightwatch reporters (like JUnit XML reports or the <a href="https://v2.nightwatchjs.org/guide/extending-nightwatch/custom-reporter.html">global custom reporter</a>) are not available.
 The main reason is that reporting is delegated to the Cucumber CLI.
-You can also [write your own](https://github.com/cucumber/cucumber-js/blob/main/docs/custom_formatters.md) Cucumber formatter.
+You can also <a href="https://github.com/cucumber/cucumber-js/blob/main/docs/custom_formatters.md">write your own</a> Cucumber formatter.
 </div>

 Nightwatch will forward `--format` and `--format-options` CLI arguments, if present, to Cucumber.

 By default, the `progress` formatter is used.

 For example: